ZiaKhan-lab/Time-Series-Analysis/README.md

 	4. Pull Your image from ECR in EC2

-	5. Lauch your docker image in EC2
+	5. Lauch your docker image in EC2 r

 	#Policy: